jamiejennings/rosie-pattern-language/doc/cli.md

 The Rosie Pattern Engine reads input files one line at a time, and tries to match each line against the pattern expression given on the command line.

 A good way to run Rosie is to define an alias.
-In the bash shell, you can write:
+In the bash shell, you can write (substituting your Rosie install directory for mine):

 ```
 alias rosie='/Users/jjennings/Dev/rosie-pattern-language/run'